Wilts and Berks Canal: Expansion

 Before the canal was completed, the proprietors were already thinking about how the canal could become part of a larger network.
 In 1809, they proposed a Western Junction canal, which would have crossed the Thames on an aqueduct and continued for a further 36.5 mi by way of Thame and Aylesbury to join the Grand Junction Canal at Marsworth.
 Both canal companies agreed to contribute £100,000 to fund the project, but opposition from the Thames Commissioners, the Kennet and Avon Canal, the Oxford Canal and the Warwick and Napton Canal resulted in the bill being defeated in Parliament on 25 February 1811.
 A branch from the Grand Junction to Aylesbury was completed in 1815, and the two canals looked again at completing the link between Aylesbury and Abingdon in 1813 and 1817.
 They made a joint survey for the route in 1819, and the plan was reconsidered in 1828, but no further action occurred.

 Their next plan was for a Bristol Junction Canal in 1810, running from Wootton Bassett via the Gloucestershire coalfield to Bristol.
-An initial survey was made by William Whitworth, and a bill presented to Parliament in 1811, but it was withdrawn amidst opposition from the Thames Commissioners, landowners and the Oxford Canal.
+An initial survey was made by William Whitworth, and a bill presented to Parliament in 1811, but it was withdrawn amidst opposition from the Thames Navigation Commissioners, landowners and the Oxford Canal.
 A Central Junction Canal was the next proposal, running over 59 mi from Abingdon to the Stratford-upon-Avon Canal.
 John Rennie oversaw a survey of its route, and the cost was estimated at £470,000, but no further action ensued when there was opposition from the Grand Junction Canal, the Oxford Canal and the Warwick and Napton Canal.